See below for detailed information about the Santa Fe Art Institute’s annual International Thematic Residency Program.

-Santa Fe is located at 7,260’ elevation above sea level.
+Santa Fe is located at 7,260 feet (2,213 meters) above sea level.
 It usually takes a few days to acclimatize to the elevation gain, which can cause temporary headaches, dizziness, shortness of breath, and fatigue.
 Please make sure to drink plenty of water and not overexert yourself during your first week.

 The climate for Santa Fe varies greatly by season, so what kind of clothes you pack will depend on when you are here.
 There are about 300 days of sunshine each year.
 Santa Fe is dry, normally with less than 40% humidity, however there is a rainy period during the summer referred to as the monsoon season.
 August is typically the most active monsoon month, but storms can start in July and continue into September, with heavy intermittent rainfall, lightning, hail, strong winds, dust storms, and flash flooding.

-Summer in Santa Fe averages highs of 86 degrees Fahrenheit and lows of about 53 degrees Fahrenheit.
-Winter highs average about 45 degrees Fahrenheit with average lows at about 14 degrees Fahrenheit.
-Santa Fe has roughly 30 to 34 inches of snowfall per year.
+Summer in Santa Fe averages daily highs of 86 degrees Fahrenheit (30 degrees Celsius) and nightly lows of about 53 degrees Fahrenheit (12 degrees Celsius).
+Winter daily highs average about 45 degrees Fahrenheit (7 degrees Celsius) with average nightly lows at about 14 degrees Fahrenheit (-10 degrees Celsius).
+Santa Fe has roughly 30 to 34 inches (76 to 86 centimeters) of snowfall per year.
 The first frost is usually about October 10th and the last frost around May 1st.

 Can I bring my pet?